nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 6
 - Footnotes: Fixed formatting (RS).
 - Accuracy:
 - Audio: At 9:14, the audio skips over "they could," sounding like "they c- they could."
 Proposed change: check to make sure AI script does not repeat phrase accidentally.
-At 16:20, audio pronounces "hundred" as "hun" in the number 226,152.
-Proposed change: Use phrase "two-hundred and twenty-six thousand one hundred and fifty-two" in AI script to affirm that it pronounces it correctly.
+At 16:20, audio pronounces "hundred" as "hun" in the number 261,918.
+Proposed change: Use phrase "two-hundred and six-one thousand nine hundred and eighteen" in AI script to affirm that it pronounces it correctly.
 - Other:

 ### Chapter 7